jeffsp/SPOC/README.md

 This project is defined for Linux-based systems, including MAC OS and the Windows Linux subsystem.

-# Description of new format
+# Description of SPOC Format

 The proposed extension is SPOC, or Simple POint Cloud.